steve-clarke/indeed_scraper/readme.md

 # Indeed Data Scraper

 This webscraper script crawls au.indeed.com for job information based on user input.
-This is an early version and will be subject to new functionality soon (see _future functionality_ below).
+This project is still in _alpha_ and will be subject to new functionality soon (see _future functionality_ below).

 ## Functionality